AndreiPiatrou/articles/time-management.md

 Everybody uses calendars but if you itegrate todoist into your calendar this bundle becomes really powerful.

 ## Sum up
-Knowledge from that book and described tools are very useful for me in everyday activities and I hope you can find something interesting in them for you too.
+Knowledge from that book and described tools are very useful for me in everyday activities and I hope you can find something interesting in them for you as well.

 [link_jedai_book]: https://oz.by/books/more10584051.html
 [link_todoist]: https://todoist.com